In August, Premier Water funded our next water project with charity: water. Here is what charity: water told us about the region:

-Due to the severe drought in South Africa, the community of Fish Hoek has lost their main water source for drinking water.
-The pond that was usually full of water, had evaporated and because the ground was so dry, the little rain they did get was immediately soaked into the arid ground.
-Premier helped fund a project with Living Hope to lay a tarp over the pond that will collect the rain water before it seeps into the ground.
-In this picture you can see a small pool of water that has formed from the last rain.
-Living Hope seeks to reach people for Christ, bringing hope and breaking the despair of poverty and disease through healthcare, substance abuse recovery, life skills and economic empowerment.
+Due to the severe drought in South Africa, the community of Fish Hoek has lost its main water source for drinking water.
+The pond that was usually full of water had evaporated, and because the ground was so dry, the little rain they did get was immediately soaked into the arid ground.
+Premier helped fund a project with Living Hope to lay a tarp over the pond that will collect the rainwater before it seeps into the ground.
+In this picture, you can see a small pool of water that has formed from the last rain.
+Living Hope seeks to reach people for Christ, bringing hope and breaking the despair of poverty and disease through healthcare, substance abuse recovery, life skills, and economic empowerment.

 Our third project we funded for charity: water was completed in Bangladesh in September of 2017.
 Premier funded a water project that provided a water point and sanitation facilities at the Maheshwaripur Najd Kantaram Memorial United Academy.
 The 235 students and teachers will now have access to clean and safe drinking water.